-The majority of our business is conducted through retail distributors that market and/or offer our products and services to consumers at their store locations.
-Our retail distributors collect funds from the consumers who purchase our products and services and then must remit these funds directly to the banks that issue our cards.
-The remittance of these funds by the retail distributor takes on average two business days.
-If a retail distributor becomes insolvent, files for bankruptcy, commits fraud or otherwise fails to remit proceeds to our card issuing bank from the sales of our products and services, we are liable for any amounts owed to our customers.
-As of March 31, 2017, we had assets subject to settlement risk of \$116.4 million.
-Given the possibility of recurring volatility in global financial markets, the approaches we use to assess and monitor the creditworthiness of our retail distributors may be inadequate, and we may be unable to detect and take steps to mitigate an increased credit risk in a timely manner.
+Traditionally, the majority of our business has been conducted through retail distributors that market and/or offer our products and services to consumers at their store locations.
+Under our evolving business model, we are increasingly conducting business through a variety of other distribution partners, such as 1099 distribution partners.
+Our retail distributors and other distribution partners remit these funds directly to the issuing bank funds collected from our customers or owed to our customers.
+The remittance of these funds by the retail distributor or other distribution partner takes on average two business days.
+If a retail distributor or other distribution partner becomes insolvent, files for bankruptcy, commits fraud or otherwise fails to remit proceeds to the issuing bank, we are liable for any amounts owed to our customers.
+As of June 30, 2017, we had assets subject to settlement risk of \$131.4 million.
+Given the possibility of recurring volatility in global financial markets, the approaches we use to assess and monitor the creditworthiness of our retail distributors and other distribution partners may be inadequate, and we may be unable to detect and take steps to mitigate an increased credit risk in a timely manner.